The fractional porous medium equation on manifolds with conical singularities II: Introduction

 The paper is organized as follows:

-In Section~\ref{Section 2}, we give the precisely definition of conical manifolds and introduce the function spaces (called the Mellin-Sobolev spaces) used in this paper.
+In Section~\ref{Section 2}, we give the precise definitions of conical manifolds and the Mellin-Sobolev spaces.
+Then we prove a Rellich-Kondrachov type theorem for Mellin-Sobolev spaces.

 In Section~\ref{Section 3.1}, we give a brief review of the closed extensions of the conical Laplacian operator $\Delta_g$.
 In Section~\ref{Section 3.2}, we study the Markovian property of the Friedrichs extension of $\Delta_g$ and fix the closed extensions of $\Delta_g$ that we used in the analysis of \eqref{S1: FPME}.
 These closed extensions are denoted by $\underline{\Delta}_{F,p}$ for $1\leq p <\infty$.
+In Section~\ref{Section 3.3}, we prove that $\Delta_g$ indeed admits only one Markovian extension.
+Section~\ref{Section 3.4} is where we establish the Sobolev-Poincar\'e, Nash and Super Poincar\'e inequalities for Mellin-Sobolev spaces.

-In Section~\ref{Section 4}, we construct the fractional powers of $\omega-\underline{\Delta}_{F,p}$ for all $\omega\geq 0$ and derive the crucial properties of these operators.
+In Section~\ref{Section 4.1}, we construct the fractional powers of $\omega-\underline{\Delta}_{F,p}$ for all $\omega\geq 0$; and then in Section~\ref{Section 4.2}, we derive the crucial properties of these operators.
 These results form the theoretic basis for the study of \eqref{S1: FPME}.

-In Section~\ref{Section 5}, we employ the results from Sections 2-4 and prove that \eqref{S1: FPME} admits a unique global weak solution depending continuously on the initial data when $m\in (0,1)\cup (1,\infty)$.
+In Section~\ref{Section 5}, we employ the results from Sections 2-4 and prove that \eqref{S1: FPME} admits a unique global weak solution depending continuously on the initial data.
 In Section~\ref{Section 6}, we further investigate various properties of weak solutions ((2)-(4) of Theorem~\ref{S1: Main theorem}).
-In Section~\ref{Section 7}, we prove that when $m\geq 1$, \eqref{S1: FPME} indeed has a unique global strong solution.
+In Section~\ref{Section 7}, we prove that \eqref{S1: FPME} indeed has a unique global strong solution.

 In Section~\ref{Section 8}, we include a discussion for the porous medium equation, i.e. $\sigma=1$ in \eqref{S1: FPME}, and show that results parallel to those in Theorem~\ref{S1: Main theorem} can be established.